MaXerri/MaXerri/README.md

+## About Me
-- Hi, I’m Mario Xerri, a computer science student at Cornell University specializing in machine learning systems and software engineering.
+- Hi, I’m Mario Xerri, an undergraduate computer science student at Cornell University specializing in machine learning systems and software engineering.
-- I’m interested in implementing software for mechanical-related systems and solving optimization problems using machine learning systems.
-I'm always open to opportunities for computational-related work in new fields.
+- I’m interested in implementing software for mechanical-related systems and solving optimization problems using machine learning and statistical models.
+- I'm always open to opportunities for computational-related work in new fields.

-# Current Projects:
+## Current Projects:
+   - 2D Human Pose Estimation (HPE) Model
-   - making deep learning models for human joint position estimation for a software to analyze running mechanics
+       - Collaborated with two other students to train and develop a non-pretrained visual transformer deep learning model from scratch for single-person human position estimation using PyTorch

+## Prior Projects:
+   - Minesweeper in OCaml (Spring 2023)
+        - Collaborated with two other students in the development of a completely function implementation of Minesweeper in OCaml which can be played in the terminal.
+        - Moves were parsed as commands within the terminal and game states were displayed after each mode
+   -
-# Prior Research
+## Prior Research
-   - Summer 2023:
+   - Summer 2023 @Brookhaven National Lab:
-        -  making deep learning models for more efficient object detection for sparse event-based camera data
+        - Developed and trained a recurrent single object detection convolutional neural network model in PyTorch for event-based camera data utilizing sparse convolution layers from NVIDIA’s Minkowski Engine Library.
-   - Summer 2022: research in macromolecular crystallography, where I implemented C++ scripts for converting to new unit cell representations
+        - The model performed faster inference compared to an equivalent model using standard convolution when data was over 90% sparse.
+        -  The software was containerized using Podman to enable scalability in the architecture.

+   - Summer 2022 @Brookhaven National Lab:
+        - Worked with a Macromolecular Crystallographer on the justification and testing of a new unit cell representation
+        - Developed C++ and Python programs to convert unit cells to my mentor’s new cell representation and test database search and structural comparison using this new representation.
+Tested and debugged my mentor’s code which I was expanding upon.
+        - Gained experience with Linux environments, CMake build automation software, shell scripting, and common software engineering practices.

+## Contacts
-- How to reach me: xmario02@yahoo.com
+- Reach me: xmario02@yahoo.com

 <!---
 MaXerri/MaXerri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.